ryyyym/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-list current directory's content in long format including hidden files 5-list long format, with hidden and showing group users 6-creates a directory in the /tmp directory
+7-Move the file betty from /tmp/ to /tmp/my_first_directory